The laws about buying and carrying a knife depend on the type of knife, your age and your circumstances.

 - taking knives to a gallery or museum to be exhibited

-- the knife is going to be used for theatre, film, television, historical reenactment or religious purposes, eg the kirpan some Sikhs carry
+- the knife is going to be used for theatre, film, television, historical reenactment or religious purposes, for example the kirpan some Sikhs carry

 A court will decide if you’ve got a good reason to carry a knife if you’re charged with carrying it illegally.